-As traffic posts are evenly distributed across cities they post a great opportunity to provide extra data coverage throughout the city, both wifi and mobile data (4G).
-In Stockholm a City Wi-Fi will provide the means for leveraging the ‘Internet of Everything’ potential in terms of connectivity and real-time monitoring and enabling services to support and/or manage all aspects of city life and operations.
-The City Wi-Fi would enable the connectivity and communication – IP based – over one common network infrastructure.
+As traffic light posts are evenly distributed across cities, they pose a great opportunity to provide extra data coverage throughout the city.
+This includes both Wi-Fi and mobile data (4G).
+In Stockholm a City Wi-Fi will provide the means for leveraging the ‘Internet of Everything’ potential in terms of connectivity and real-time monitoring and enabling services to support and manage all aspects of city life and operations.
+The City Wi-Fi would enable connectivity and communication – IP based – over one common network infrastructure.
 This would enable Smarter City solutions in the areas of Traffic Management, Sustainable Mobility, Low Energy solutions for buildings, Video Surveillance and Incident Monitoring, Waste Management and Quality of Life.

-This Smart Connected Street Environment is a process that involving the following steps:
+This Smart Connected Street Environment is a process that involves the following steps:

 - Define users and their needs for data collection and adaptive steering in city environments

 - Analyse the existence of optical fibre and electricity

 - Procure sensors and an Internet of Things (IOT) platform to be able to both collect data, but also for applications and adaptive steering of street environments

 - Install and connect the sensors to an IOT platform